 It may take a while for dogs and cats to adjust to a new home.
 Make it easier by having consistent mealtimes and bedtimes for your pets.
 Also, put their food and water bowls in a designated area so they learn where they can eat and drink.

 Show them around the new home so they can familiarize themselves with the new space and the rooms.

 Walk them around the new neighborhood, which they'll love and will probably look forward to exploring with you.
 Introduce them to neighbors and delivery workers, showing your pets and other people that there's nothing to be afraid of in the new environment.
 And be sure to check in with your neighbors to see if they have dogs that your dog can meet to curtail territorial barking and other problems, hopefully.

 Eric Slifkin, Team Lead

 Your local real estate expert

 Contact us today to schedule a free consultation.
-Whether buying or selling a home on the Treasure Coast we are always happy to meet with you to discuss your wants and needs, no obligation.
+Whether buying or selling a home on the Treasure Coast, we are always happy to meet with you to discuss your wants and needs with no obligation.